hneemann/Digital/README.md

 So far Digital is available in English and German.
 If someone wants to add a new translation, please check out this [file](https://github.com/hneemann/Digital/blob/master/src/main/resources/lang/lang.xml).
-Adding a new language by adding these XML entries / files does not require a rebuild.
-But manually adding the XML files to the jar file is a bit tedious.
-It's easier to rebuild Digital by running `mvn install`.

 ## Comments ##